Affordable warmth and fuel poverty

 Fuel poverty continues to rise and affects over 15% of households in England.
 For some people in winter this can mean a stark choice of ‘heating or eating’.
 Difficulty in achieving affordable warmth can stem from various causes, for example:

 - high energy prices and fear of high bills

-- Lack of knowledge on how to use heating systems
+- lack of knowledge on how to use the heating system efficiently

-Fuel bills can be cut by tackling ‘no-cost’ and ‘low cost’ actions.
 For those living in privately rented accommodation, from April 2018 landlords have a legal duty to ensure properties they rent out meet a certain level of energy efficiency.
 Currently it must be at least band E on the EPC.
 More information on the rights and responsibilities of landlords and tenants can be found on Oxford City Council’s website here.